 Why Do I Need a Tooth Extracted?

-There are many reasons why Dr. Hadad may recommend a tooth extraction.
+There are many reasons why Dr. Hadad and Dr. Wisniewski may recommend a tooth extraction.
 The primary one is extensive decay.
 A tooth can develop a cavity so large that it cannot be adequately repaired with a filling, inlay, onlay, or dental crown.
 In these cases, extracting the tooth is the only way to prevent the infection from spreading and affecting the surrounding teeth.

-She may also choose to remove a tooth that has become impacted, or stuck while trying to erupt.
+They may also choose to remove a tooth that has become impacted, or stuck while trying to erupt.
 This often happens with the wisdom teeth.
 As they try to come in, they can put pressure on the back teeth, causing pain, crowding, and even an infection.
 Removing these disruptive teeth ensures that the smile will be able to function as normal for years to come.

 And lastly, a tooth may need to be extracted to create more room in the mouth for a denture or upcoming orthodontic treatment.
 Extracting any remaining damaged teeth before placing a denture is very common to guarantee a secure fit, and creating more space in the mouth for the teeth to shift can help aid in the success of orthodontics.